Ten Home Remedies for Arthritic Hands that Don’t Involve Drugs!

 In the US, arthritis is the single most common cause of disability.
 The annual cost in lost wages and medical expenses is estimated to be about $100 billion.
-Arthritis can be especially frustrating when it impacts the your hands, leaving you unable to do ordinary things for yourself.
+Arthritis can be especially frustrating when it impacts your hands, leaving you unable to do ordinary things for yourself.
 One way to take back some control over your life is to use home remedies for arthritic hands.
-Doing so can reduce your dependence on medication, improve your quality of life and help your self esteem.
+Doing so can reduce your dependence on medication, improve your quality of life and help your self-esteem.
 There is not much worse than feeling like a prisoner of your own body.

 There are more than a hundred conditions classified as arthritis.
 The most common ones include rheumatoid arthritis (RA), osteoarthritis (OA) and psoriatic arthritis (PsA).
 This last one is a complication of psoriasis, which is much more than just a skin condition.
 It is an autoimmune disease.

 The primary problems with arthritis involve the joints.
 Joints can be stiff, sore, painful, swollen and/or inflamed.
-It is debilitating because it limits use of the affected joints, either through mobility issues or because it is simply too painful to tolerate your usual activities.
+It is debilitating because it limits the use of the affected joints, either through mobility issues or because it is simply too painful to tolerate your usual activities.
 It is also simply miserable.

 Arthritis can also impact bone health and vital organs.
 The effects are not always limited to negative impacts on joint health and joint mobility.
-But, if you can get joint pain under control and improve joint mobility, you can substantially improve comfort and quality of life.
+But, if you can get the joint pain under control and improve joint mobility, you can substantially improve comfort and quality of life.
 This is particularly true when it impacts the hands.
 This is why home remedies for arthritic hands are so popular.

 The best home remedy for arthritis in hands is not an OTC medication.
 Ideally, you want relief with drug side effects.
 In fact, you should be looking for ways to slow the progression of the condition or even improve function.